hsocarras/nodbus-plus/docs/starting.rst

 * **Client**

-To create a client the functions createTcpClient or createSerialClient are available.
+To create a modbus client the functions createTcpClient or createSerialClient are available.

 .. code-block:: javascript